mpcarl-ibm/crs-docs/_api/tools.md

 For basic tasks there are GUI tools for accessing S3 API compatible object storage.
 Cyberduck is a popular, open-source, and easy to use FTP client that is also capable of calculating the correct authorization signatures needed to connect to IBM COS.
 Cyberduck can be downloaded from [cyberduck.io/](https://cyberduck.io/).

+#### Cloudberry

+Cloudberry is a flexible backup utility that allows users to back up some or all of a local filesystem to an S3 API compatible object storage system.
+It can be configured to be run either manually or scheduled based on need, and can backup different directories to different buckets if needed.
+Cloudberry can be downloaded from [cloudberrylab.com](http://www.cloudberrylab.com/). **Note**: When configuring Cloudberry, select 'S3 Compatible' from the list of options, not 'Amazon S3' or 'SoftLayer'.

 # Command line tools

 #### AWS CLI
 The official command line interface for AWS is compatible with the IBM COS S3 API.
 Written in Python, it can be installed from the Python Package Index via `pip install awscli`.
-Access keys are sourced from `~/.aws/credentials`.
+By defauly, access keys are sourced from `~/.aws/credentials`, but can also be set as environment variables.

 These examples have been generated using version 1.10.66 of the CLI.
 To check the version installed, run `aws --version`.